loopwerk/loopwerk.io/content/articles/2020-06-20-user-subscriptions.md

 My initial impression wasn't very positive, as their docs are an absolute maze.
 They have about a million pages on their documentation portal, and they all assume a fair bit of knowledge of Stripe and payment providers in general.
 It's all rather low-level.
 But, I dug in, got some help from their support staff (via email and Twitter), and built a working implementation.

 ### Positives
 * Reasonable prices.
-They charge 1.4% to 2.9%, plus a flat fee €0.25 per transaction.
+They charge 1.4% to 2.9%, plus a flat fee of €0.25 per transaction.
 * A hosted checkout page.
 You redirect to their checkout page and when the payment is completed, it redirects back to a success page on your own website.
 * A hosted "customer portal" where the user can manage their subscription.
 * Emails are sent with the invoice, reminders about upcoming invoices, reminders about their payment method expiring, and more.